AresMUSH/aresmush/plugins/page/help/en/page.md

 ## Monitoring Pages

 If someone is harassing you via pages, you can enable page monitoring.
-This will establish an official log of pages to and from that person, which you can use when reporting misconduct.
-Unlike The other person will not be notified that you are logging pages.
+This will keep track of the last couple dozen pages to and from that person.
+The other person will not be notified that you are logging pages.

+Once you have the pages logged, you can bring the matter to the game admin's attention using the page report feature.
+The pages from the log will automatically be included as an official, verifiable log.
+You can report someone more than once if the problem happens again.

 `page/monitor <name>=<on or off>` - Starts or stops monitoring pages from someone.
-`page/log <name>` - Shows your page log with someone.
+`page/log <name>` - Review your page log with someone.
+This is what will be included if you report them.
 `page/report <name>=<reason>` - Creates a report, including your page log with that person as evidence.